TaylorPlusPlus/MS3_Interview/README.md

 Most of the design choices made not including the choices previously stated where made to allow the application to meet the design requirements.

 The only requirement that I believe I have not entirely satisfied is the processing optimization requirement.
 I believe the main bottle neck slowing the application down happens within the Parser class, within the parseFile() method between lines 145 and 175.
+I believe I could have optimized this given time, however, I believe the requirements for this project stressed haste, and because of this, I was happy with the result.